IanShepard/VisitorCollectionTool/Documentation/Deployment.md

 ## Install and Updates

-For Version Control of the project, open a command prompt with Git installed, and navigate to the htdocs folder under your xampp installation.
-When here type the command git init, to create a local git reference.
-Then type git remote add origin https://github.com/mdnessel/VisitorCollectionToolSourceCode.git.
-After this is completed, type git pull origin master to add the project to the directory.

-If version control is not needed for local development, go to [Visitor Collection Tool](https://github.com/mdnessel/VisitorCollectionToolSourceCode) and download zip.
+For application deployment, navigate to [Visitor Collection Tool](https://github.com/mdnessel/VisitorCollectionToolSourceCode) select "Clone or download" and then select "Download Zip".

 ![](https://github.com/IanShepard/VisitorCollectionTool/blob/master/Auxiliary%20Files/images/documentation/download_zip.jpg)

 extract the zip file into C:\xampp\htdocs.
 If you are updating to a newer version, then overwrite all of the previous files.
+Make sure when extracting that the root folder called "VistorCollectionSourceCode" is not in the htdocs directory.
+It should simply be the contents of that folder in the htdocs directory.

+Before launching the application, be sure to setup the configuration file in the root of htdocs called config.ini.
+This step is only necessary for changing the EventBrite API key, and for changing the default MySQL configuration if necessary.

 ## Starting the server